DigitalMoose28/SecurityOnion-ISO-Customization/README.md

 # SecurityOnion-ISO-Customization and Ansible Deployment
 This is a fork from ThreatHunterNotebook's Security Onion ISO Customization.
 I have much appreciation for what ThreatHunterNotebooks has created and I wouldn't have able to create this without the help of his GitHub.
+Part of this repository is meant to be an update and to fix many of the issues I ran into while utilizing ThreatHunterNotebooks's Security Onion ISO customization and ansible deployment.

 Security Onion ISO Customization Process
 This repository is an update, as well as an introduction of automation for creating automated Security Onion ISO's by the use of kickstart scritps and Security Onions built in automation processes.